dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The CPU Frontend consists of several functional units that fetch and decode instructions from memory.
 Its main purpose is to feed prepared instructions to the CPU Backend, which is responsible for the actual execution of instructions.

 Technically, instruction fetch is the first stage to execute an instruction.
 But once a program reaches a steady state, the branch predictor unit (BPU) steers the work of the CPU Frontend.
-That is indiciated with the arrow that goes from the BPU to the instruction cache.
+That is indicated by the arrow that goes from the BPU to the instruction cache.
 The BPU predicts the target of all branch instructions and steers the next instruction fetch based on this prediction.

 The heart of the BPU is a branch target buffer (BTB) with 12K entries containing information about branches and their targets.
 This information is used by the prediction algorithms.
 Every cycle, the BPU generates the next fetch address and passes it to the CPU Frontend.